-An internal POR (Power-On Reset) is implemented on the ADuC831.
-For $DV{DD}$ below 2.45 V, the internal POR will hold the ADuC831 in reset.
-As $DV{DD}$ rises above 2.45 V an internal timer will timeout for approximately 128 ms before the part is released from reset with a 16 MHz crystal.
-With other crystal values the timeout will increase.
+An internal POR (Power-On Reset) is implemented on the ADuC832.
+For DV_DD below 2.45 V, the internal POR will hold the ADuC832 in reset.
+As DV_DD rises above 2.45 V, an internal timer will timeout for 128 ms approximately before the part is released from reset.
 The user must ensure that the power supply has reached a stable 2.7 V minimum level by this time.
-Likewise on power-down, the internal POR will hold the ADuC831 in reset until the power supply has dropped below 1 V. Figure 62 illustrates the operation of the internal POR in detail.
+Likewise on power-down, the internal POR will hold the ADuC832 in reset until the power supply has dropped below 1 V. Figure 62 illustrates the operation of the internal POR in detail.